-Advisors - East Broad Campus: Zora Garner, Cosmetology Building (256.549.8690) zgarner@gadsdenstate.edu;
+Advisors - East Broad Campus: Zora Garner, Cosmetology Building (256.549.8690) zgarner@gadsdenstate.edu; Valeria Hill, Cosmetology Building (256.549.8626) vhill@gadsdenstate.edu

-NOTICE(s): For the short-term certificate in Salon and Spa Management Nail Technology, the student must complete all of the 25 credit hours listed above-all of which must be approved by the advisor.
+NOTICE(s): For the short-term certificate in Salon and Spa Management Nail Technology, the student must complete all of the 26 credit hours listed below-all of which must be approved by the advisor.
 Required courses may vary to provide options and to meet student needs.
-Courses will be selected from those listed above.
+Courses will be selected from those listed below.
 Admission Requirements: High School Diploma or GED.